abhnva/Cognita/README.md

 Cognita doesn't just make a single, naive call to an AI.
 It follows a robust, multi-step process to ensure accuracy and safety, making it a truly intelligent assistant.

-1. **AI Command Classification:** First, the user's prompt is sent to the Gemini API to classify the command type (DDL_DATABASE, DDL_TABLE, DML, or DQL).
+1. **AI Command Classification:** First, the user's prompt is sent to the Gemini API to classify the command type.
 This determines the entire workflow.
-2. **Smart Connection Strategy:**
+2. **AI-Driven Connection Strategy:** Based on this precise classification, the app intelligently decides how to connect to the MySQL server:

-* If the command is DDL_DATABASE (e.g., "create a database"), the app intelligently connects to the MySQL server without a pre-selected database.
+   * For server-level commands (`SERVER_LEVEL_QUERY`, `DDL_DATABASE`), it connects to the server without requiring a specific database name.

-* For all other commands, a database name is required, and the app connects to it directly.
+   * For all other commands, it requires a database name from the user and connects directly to it.

-3. **Context-Aware Execution Path:**
+3. **Context-Aware Execution Path:** The app then follows a specific logic path tailored to the command type:
-* Database Commands: If the intent is to manage a database, the SQL is generated and executed immediately.
+   * Server-Level Path: For commands like SHOW DATABASES, the app generates and executes the SQL directly.

-* CREATE TABLE Commands: A special, direct path is taken that bypasses table discovery, allowing the first table to be created in an empty database.
+   * Create Table Path: For CREATE TABLE commands, the app bypasses table discovery (as none may exist) and generates the SQL directly, solving the "empty database" problem.

-* All Other Table Commands (ALTER, DROP, SELECT, INSERT, etc.): The app follows the full discovery pipeline:
+   * Context-Dependent Path: For all other table-level commands (ALTER, DROP, DML, DQL), the app executes its full discovery pipeline:

-  1. Fetches a list of all existing tables.
+      1. Fetches a list of all available tables in the database.

-  2. Asks the AI to identify the target table from the prompt.
+      2. Asks the AI to identify the target table from the user's prompt, using the discovered list as a set of valid options.

-  3. Fetches the specific schema for that table.
+      3. Fetches the specific schema (column names and data types) for the identified table.

-  4. Generates the final, context-aware SQL query.
+      4. Generates the final, context-aware SQL query using this schema.

-4. **Execution & Display:** The generated query is executed, and the results (data, row count, or success message) are displayed to the user.
+4. **Execution & Display:** The final, validated query is executed against the database, and the results (data, row count, or a success message) are displayed to the user.

 ## **🛠️ Technology Stack**